 Any help or advice you can offer would be much appreciated as im not sure where else to turn except to pay these extortionists.

 Since you have already lost your POPLA appeals, unless you pay, UKPC would have to take you to county court to enforce payment.
 If they were to do that, they would have to issue a letter before claim before issuing formal court papers.
 If that happens they you can either pay up, or fight it.
-Our partners, Private Parking Appeals Ltd, are experts at fighting such claims, writing responses and defences for such cases.
-They have a strong winning record.
-Alternatively you could fight it yourself with help from the forums, or you could get a solicitor, although that is likely to outweigh the costs of paying up.
+You could fight it yourself with help from the forums, or you could get a solicitor, although that is likely to outweigh the costs of paying up.

 As I see it, you have nothing to lose by waiting for them to issue the claim.
 Bear in mind that they do have up to 6 years to issue it.
 Also bear in mind that if you were to move house UKPC can’t be relied upon to update your address on their records – it has been known for claims to go undefended when they have been sent to the address at the time.
 In this case the judgement can be withdrawn, but it’s not a simple or cheap process.